Social entrepreneurship: Challenges

-Because the world of social entrepreneurship is relatively new, there are many challenges facing those who delve into the field.
+Because the world of social entrepreneurship is relatively new, existing now for over a few decades, there are challenges facing those who delve into the field.
 First, social entrepreneurs are trying to predict, address and creatively respond to future problems and often face difficulties in identifying the right problems to solve.
 Unlike most business entrepreneurs, who address current market deficiencies, social entrepreneurs tackle hypothetical, unseen or often less-researched issues, such as overpopulation, unsustainable energy sources, food shortages.
 Founding successful social businesses on merely potential solutions can be nearly impossible as investors are much less willing to support risky ventures.
+If entrepreneurs are able to receive funding from investors, the challenges do not stop with balancing both the social and business aspects of the business.

-The lack of eager investors leads to the second problem in social entrepreneurship: the pay gap.
+The lack of investors, who invest in social and environmental positive impact, leads to the second problem in social entrepreneurship: the pay gap.
 Elkington and Hartigan note that "the salary gap between commercial and social enterprises… remains the elephant in the room, curtailing the capacity of [social enterprises] to achieve long-term success and viability."
-Social entrepreneurs and their employees are often given diminutive or non-existent salaries, especially at the onset of their ventures.
-Thus, their enterprises struggle to maintain qualified, committed employees.
+Social entrepreneurs and their employees are more often receiving lower salaries, especially at the onset of their ventures.
+Thus, their enterprises at times can struggle to maintain qualified, committed employees.
 Though social entrepreneurs are tackling the world's most pressing issues, they must also confront skepticism and stinginess from the very society they seek to serve.

 Another reason social entrepreneurs are often unsuccessful is because they typically offer help for those least able to pay for it.
 Capitalism is founded upon the exchange of capital (most obviously, money) for goods and services.
 However, social entrepreneurs must find new business models that do not rely on standard exchange of capital in order to make their organizations sustainable.
 This self-sustainability is what distinguishes social businesses from charities, who rely almost entirely on donations and outside funding.

+Acumen, a nonprofit global venture capital fund, detailed reasons why some of their impact investments into social enterprises failed in a report named Failing Forward.
+Themes include customer inability to pay for goods and services, governance challenges and issues related to working within broken or ineffective value chains.